TrickyFatCat/TrickyFatCat/README.md

 I've been working as a game designer for about 13 years; and specialize in system and technical game design.

-I'm pattionate about designing, balancing, and prototyping gameplay mechanics, enemies AI, boss fights and combat systems using both visual scripting languages and text-based programming languages such as Blueprints and C++ respectively.
+I'm pationate about designing, balancing, and prototyping gameplay mechanics, enemies AI, boss fights and combat systems using both visual scripting languages and text-based programming languages such as Blueprints and C++ respectively.

 You can learn more about my experience in my [**CV**](https://drive.google.com/file/d/1cWguLDwXgFBUwuQruIbkiXVI8ffUWL8N/view?usp=sharing).